Vanclief/state/README.md

 **Import the library:**

-`import "github.com/vanclief/state"`
+`import "github.com/vanclief/state/manager"`

 **Creating a new State:**
 ```
-state, err := New(db, cache) // Using both a Database and Cache
+state, err := manager.New(db, cache) // Using both a Database and Cache
-state, err := New(db, nil) // Just using Database
+state, err := manager.New(db, nil) // Just using Database
-state, err := New(nil, cache) // Just using Cache
+state, err := manager.New(nil, cache) // Just using Cache
 ```

 **Staging changes:**